Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: Numerical Results and Discussions

 In this subsection, we evaluate the neighbor discovery performance with two trains located on parallel tracks as described in Sec. \ref{sec:ND-parellel_tracks}.
 The BNs of both trains transmit by using the slotted ALOHA protocol as per Sec. \ref{sec:Performance-Analysis-with}.
 Note that while this assumes synchronization between the trains, we expect the effect of inter-train interference to be qualitatively the same even under asynchronous MACs.
 We evaluate the neighbor discovery performance for train 1 with train 2 serving as interference.
 Each train is equipped with six BNs.
 The beam width $\theta$ is selected as $\theta=\pi/3$.
 Rayleigh fading is assumed.

 In Figs. \ref{fig:PvsC} and \ref{fig:TvsC}, we show the probability of correct neighbor discovery and the average time needed to complete neighbor discovery versus the ratio $l/\Delta$, parameterized by sidelobe attenuation $L=6\,\mathrm{d\mathrm{B}}$ and $L=12\,\mathrm{dB}$.
 Also shown for reference is the performance for the case in which only train 1 is present, i.e., no inter-train interference exists.
 It can be seen from Fig. \ref{fig:PvsC} that the accuracy of neighbor discovery is poor for small $l/\Delta$, and that, as the ratio $l/\Delta$ increases, the probability of successful neighbor discovery first increases and then decreases, reaching the interference-free performance for $l/\Delta$ large enough.
 This can be explained as follows.
 With small $l/\Delta$, the BNs on train 2 tend to be selected by the neighbor discovery process run at BNs on train 1, causing the failure of neighbor discovery.
 This effect becomes less pronounced as the ratio $l/\Delta$ increases and hence the performance is enhanced.
 Interestingly, for values of $l/\Delta$ close to one, the interference may be even beneficial to neighbor discovery.
 The reason for this is similar to the one for the scenario in which concurrent transmission happens with a single train (see Sec. \ref{sub:Neighbor-Discovery-Over}).

-{} It is also seen that a larger sidelobe attenuation causes this effect to be observed for lower values of $l/\Delta$.
+It is also seen that a larger sidelobe attenuation causes this effect to be observed for lower values of $l/\Delta$.
 As $l/\Delta$ increases further, the performance converges to that of a single train with no interference.

 In contrast to the probability of correct neighbor discovery, the average time required to complete neighbor discovery is shown in Fig. \ref{fig:TvsC} to be first degraded as $l/\Delta$ increases before finally converging to the interference-free performance.
 This is because when $l/\Delta$ is close to one, frames from both trains tend to be received with similar powers leading to numerous outage events.
 Instead, if $l/\Delta$ is smaller, the BNs on train 1 will more likely choose BNs on train 2 as neighbors, while for larger $l/\Delta$, neighbors tends to be successful.